Optimizing energy efficiency to perform

 - Twice daily training without sugar refill between the 2 sessions.

-- Training in "Sleep Low", realization of a session with high intensity in the evening, followed by a recovery meal without sugar refill, and a session on an empty stomach the next morning.
+- "Sleep Low" training, carrying out a high intensity session in the evening, followed by a recovery meal without recharging in sugars, and a fasting session the next morning.

 Conversely, it is interesting to perform training sessions where we will consume larger amounts of carbohydrates, so as not to get the body used to good digestion and the use of sugars, but also to test the ration. maximum of carbohydrates that we will be able to assimilate per hour of effort.